 Recipes : Soups

 My “Lali,” liked to please him though.
 She had Austrian training in the kitchen and made exquisite and elegant foods.
 Once in Mexico, she fell in love with the cuisine and learned how to combine the two culinary traditions.
-And she was a master at it.
+She became a master at it.

 She created a classic dish out of her Mushroom-Jalapeño Matzo Ball Soup.

-She made a mushroom base with a traditional Mexican treatment.
-Gently cooked onion, garlic and chopped jalapeños (with the seeds please…), and once the mushrooms are added, the pot is covered so they will steam.
-Their liquids come out, then slowly dry up again and the mushrooms begin to brown.
+Lali made a mushroom base with a traditional Mexican treatment.
+Gently cooked onion, garlic and chopped jalapeños (with the seeds please) until the edges begging to brown.
+Then, she added the mushrooms and covered them, so they would steam in the mix.
+Once their liquids came out, she would open the pot again and let them dry, and begin to brown.

 It seems that the main division in the matzo ball world, is between those that like the matzo balls hard and those that like them fluffy.
 Cooks debate all the time on how to make them fluffy or hard: more egg or less egg, more oil or less oil, matzo meal or matzo mix…

 My grandmother’s trick to make them fluffy was to add sparkling water.
-But just a tablespoon for a full recipe, if you add more, you have a messy mess that falls apart.
-And I always leave a bit of the mix apart without any, as it happens, I am the only one around here that likes them hard…
+But just a tablespoon for a full recipe.
+I always separate a bit of the mix without any, because I am the only one around here that likes the matzo balls hard.

 Bring about 12 cups of salted water to a rolling boil in a large soup pot.
 Bring heat down to medium and keep at a steady simmer.
 With wet hands, make about 1 inch balls out of the matzo ball mix and gently drop them into the water.
 Cover and simmer for about 25 to 30 minutes.